elaforge/karya/doc/INSTALL.md

 From here on, you will need to `export use_stack=t`.
 Then when you run `bin/mkmk` and `bin/mk`, it will use `stack path` to find where to get the stack-flavored ghc and packages.

-### nix way

-`default.nix` describes the dependencies.
-It's not totally plumbed into the shake config yet though.
-See nix: in TODO for what remains to be done.

-Eventually this way should replace the other ways for at least the non-haskell deps, because it's more convenient to install patched libraries, and more reliable when it comes to exact versions.

 ## 音, Im, Synth